BelalWahba/Portfolio-projects/Power BI Github viz/Online Retail Store/README.md

 # Online Retail KPI dashboard

-In this project i worked at a kpi dash board showcasing different key performance indicators for the retail store while providing an app like experience for the stakeholders.
+In this project i made a kpi dash board showcasing different key performance indicators for the retail store while providing an app like experience for the stakeholders.
 ## KPIs
 - Revenue per Quarter